 Business E-mail Etiquette

-- Every e-mail you send will include a proper greeting and closing which includes your name.
-Typed properly too!
-Nice greetings and closings show that you understand common courtesies.
+- No matter how busy or stressed you may be, every e-mail you send will include a proper greeting and closing which includes your name.
+Nice greetings and closings show that you understand common courtesies and are a professional communicator.
 This effort also helps to avoid your e-mails from being perceived as demanding or terse.

 - How you forward e-mails can make or break you!
 Do not forward an e-mail unless it specifically applies to the person you are sending to.
 In business, always refrain from forwarding political or controversial topics.
-Always include a personal note to the recipient so they know why you are forwarding that particular e-mail to them.
+Including a personal note to the recipient so they know why you are forwarding that particular e-mail to them is a must.
 When sending or forwarding to a group of contacts, use the BCc: field to protect their privacy.
 Especially if your contacts have not yet formally been introduced.
 Use the Cc: and BCc: features prudently including only e-mail addresses that “need to know”.
-Never use Cc: or BCc: to CYA or e-tattling purposes thereby creating increased and unnecessary e-mails to others.
-Not to mention you looking petty.
+Never use Cc: or BCc: to CYA for e-tattling purposes or worse, being a gossip, thereby creating increased and unnecessary e-mails to others.
+(And you looking petty.)

-- Always make the effort to down-edit your e-mails, in lieu of just top posting, to remove any text that is irrelevant to the ongoing conversation.
+- Always make the effort to down-edit your e-mails, in lieu of just top posting, by removing any text that is irrelevant to the ongoing conversation.
 Down-editing allows you to address inquiries point by point while helping to avoid misunderstandings.
 Your contacts will know exactly what your comments are in response to which will add clarity to your communications.

 - Refrain from sending unannounced large attachments of any kind without asking first when would be the best time to send them and what format the recipient would prefer.
 This extra step helps to make sure the other side has the necessary software to view your files.
 Never send unannounced large attachments to business contacts outside of business hours when they are unavailable to keep their inbox clear.

 - The Subject: field should always include a brief and concise description of the content within.
-When a conversation has moved off the original topic, take the liberty to change the Subject: field when necessary to better reflect what your e-mail is about.
+When a conversation has moved off the original topic, change the Subject: field when necessary to better reflect what your e-mail is about.
+This was a big one in 2017 that drove me crazy!
+Nothing like trying to find details in a conversation in an e-mail thread that has an unrelated Subject: field.
+I’m going to be even more aggressive with this approach in the year ahead to make my life easier.

 - Be very respectful about how you use your employer’s technology resources understanding they are paying the bills and you are on their time.
 This includes not sending personal texts, Tweets or visiting Facebook on business time unless those activities are specifically part of your job description.
 Make a point of reviewing your employer’s policies so you are clear of what is allowed.
-If you are an employer get an e-mail policy in place and review it with your employees.
+If you are an employer, no matter your size, and still do not have a formal e-mail policy in place — why not?!
+Put this on your to do list and and review it with your employees.

-- When registering at a website, for a newsletter or sending an inquiry to a business partner, taking the time to add that site or individual’s e-mail address to your address book, white list or approved senders list in a good habit to get into.
+- When registering at a website, for a newsletter or sending an inquiry to a new business partner, taking the time to add that site or individual’s e-mail address to your address book, white list or approved senders list in a good habit to get into.
 This will help to make sure that the response to your inquiry can get through any spam blocking software or tools that are in place.
 Be sure to ask your site visitors to do the same.
+Refrain from jumping to the conclusion that contacts have not responded to your inquiries without checking your junk/trash folders first.

 - When it comes to texting, how and when (or even if) you text for business can impact your professional relationships.
 I’ve got an entire article on just that for your review….
 Business Texting Etiquette: 10 Tips for Professionals